Worcester College, Oxford: The Gardens

-Although Worcester is near the centre of Oxford today, it was on the edge of the city in the eighteenth century.
+Although Worcester is near the centre of Oxford today, it was on the edge of the city in the 18th century.
 This has proved a benefit in the long run, since it has allowed the college to retain very extensive gardens and contiguous playing fields (a total of 26 acre, including a lake).

 The gardens have won numerous awards, including the Oxford in Bloom college award every time they have been entered for the competition.
 Extensive work on the gardens was carried out between 1817 and 1820, and they may have been laid out in the Picturesque style by Richard Greswell in 1827.
 They are now managed by head gardener Simon Bagnall and a team of seven gardeners.

 A production of Twelfth Night was directed by Patrick Garland in the gardens with Oz Clarke as Sir Toby Belch and Francis Matthews.
-Other garden plays have included The Tempest on the lake, directed by Nevill Coghill in 1949, and Twelfth Night in the Provost's garden, directed by Provost Jonathan Bate and undergraduate Georgia Figgis in 2016.
+Other garden plays have included The Tempest on the lake, directed by Nevill Coghill in 1949, and Twelfth Night in the Provost's garden, directed by provost Jonathan Bate and undergraduate Georgia Figgis in 2016.

 From February 2009 until December 2018 the college's gardeners kept a blog to provide an insight into the work involved in looking after the 26 acre.